 A lifelong battle hiding the ‘real’ me.
-The never ending, lonely internal battle all transgender women and fems have fought for centuries.
+The never ending, lonely internal battle all trans people have fought for centuries.
 This is nothing new, despite what social media may have you believe.
-Okay maybe the terms ‘ transgender and gender dysphoria’ are relatively new, but whatever you want to call what I am, good or bad, it has been happening ever since people decided to name and stereotype the genders.
+Okay maybe the terms ‘ Trans and gender dysphoria’ are relatively new, but whatever you want to call what I am, good or bad, it has been happening ever since people decided to name and stereotype the genders.

 I guess, many could say I am just jumping on the ‘band wagon’ of transgender ‘popularity’ ..
 Oh yes! the abuse and potential mind shattering public embarrassment, where do I sign up?
 I am so excited….
 NOT!